emdavis2/CellMigrationAnalysis_GUI/README.md

 ## Installation guide & use
   #### 1. Executable File Option
   1. No installation required.
+  2. Clone git repo (not necessary to preview GUI)
-  2. Download executable file from (link in git).
+  3. Download executable file from (link in git).
-  3. Open executable file to launch GUI.
+  4. Open executable file to launch GUI.

   #### 2. Clone repo
   1. install python